 Pillows affect neck and upper spine alignment.
 A bad pillow can ruin a great mattress for side or back sleepers.

-We test mattresses with appropriate pillows for each tester and position, yet our support score focuses on what the mattress does.
-When a mattress needs a very specific pillow height to look aligned at all, we mention that in the review.
+We test mattresses with appropriate pillows for each tester and position, but the support score still reflects what the mattress itself is doing.

 How Long Do We Sleep on Each Mattress Before Finalizing Support Scores?